Planting Bulbs in the Fall for a Vibrant New England Spring

 Step 4: Planting Your Bulbs

 Now, it’s time to get your hands dirty.
 You can either dig individual holes for each blub or dig a larger hole for a mass planting and thrilling spring show!
 In general, plant daffodils and tulips at a depth of 6 to 8 inches, while crocuses should be planted at around 3 to 4 inches deep.
 Watch Luc’s tips below for creating a stunning display using a mass planting technique!
+You can also check out this awesome infographic on how deep to plant your bulbs here!

 Step 5: Fertilize with Espoma Bulb Tone